Back to Resources

 Overview

 After the firefighting is over, the real work begins.
-A well-structured post-mortem turns every security incident into a learning opportunity that strengthens your defenses.
+A well-structured incident post-mortem turns every security incident into a learning opportunity that strengthens your defenses.
 This template walks you through documenting the incident timeline, identifying root causes, measuring business impact, and defining corrective actions that actually get implemented.
-The goal is not to assign blame but to build resilience.
+Whether you follow a blameless post-mortem process inspired by Google SRE practices or a more traditional incident review, the goal is the same: build resilience, not assign blame.

 Post-Mortem Sections